voidfiles/strainer/docs/source/introduction.rst

     field('name', validators=[validators.required()]),
   )

-This serializer will map the feed, and name attribites into a simple python dict.
+This serializer will map the feed, and name attributes into a simple python dict.
 Now, we can nest the item serializer into the feed serializer, here's how.

 .. code-block:: python